-- 4. The allegations against you at the hearing were that on or around 3 May 2019 while employed as a Social Care Assistant by City of Edinburgh Council at Drumbrae Care Home in Edinburgh, and during that employment, you did, in relation to service user AA: - 1. fail to ensure that all four points of the sling were attached to the hoist before lifting service user AA from her bed - 2. by your actions in allegation 1 above, cause AA to fall from the hoist to the floor - 3. by your actions in allegation 1 above, AA sustained serious injury - 4. by your actions in allegation 1 above, AA required hospitalisation where she developed bronchopneumonia and subsequently died and your fitness to practise is impaired because of your misconduct as set out in allegations 1. - 4.
+4. The allegations against you are that:

+On or around 3 May 2019 while employed as a Care Assistant by ASA Recruitment at Drumbrae Care Home in Edinburgh, and during that employment, you did:

+- 1. fail to ensure that all four points of the sling were attached to the hoist before lifting service user AA from her bed - 2. by your actions in allegation 1. above, cause AA to fall from the hoist to the floor - 3. by your actions in allegation 1. above, AA sustained serious injury - 4. by your actions in allegation 1. above, AA required hospitalisation where she developed bronchopneumonia and subsequently died - 5. prior to the inspection of the hoist and immediately following the incident, attach a sling clip to the hoist - 6. your actions at 5. were dishonest in that you attempted to conceal the fact that you had failed to attach the two clips at your side of the hoist prior to lifting AA from her bed and your fitness to practise is impaired because of your misconduct as set out in allegations 1. - 6.